 What is i-Size

 This is the latest development in car seats and is covered under a new set of regulations that will eventually take over from ECE 44-04.
 These seats are tested to a more rigorous standard than other seats.
 They offer children more protection in the event of a collision.
 It is mandatory in the UK that children travel rearwards up to the age of 15 months in one of these seats.
 You can only use ISOFIX points to secure these seats.
-The biggest difference when buying these seats is that rather than weight and age, you must use the length and height of the child as the main measure of whether the seat fits the child.
+The biggest difference when buying these seats is that rather than weight and age, you must use the height of the child as the main measure of whether the seat fits the child.

 Look for these labels in your car that indicate your car is compatible for an I-Size seat.